turingschool/backend-curriculum-site/module3/lessons/fundamental_rails_security.md

 Each person will complete the task below on their topic.

 * Draft a high level definition of the security exploit.
-* Provide an example of how we might exposer ourselves to this exploit in a Rails application.
+* Provide an example of how we might expose ourselves to this exploit in a Rails application.
 * Provide an example of steps we might take to prevent this exploit.

 Share with your group, then we will share with the class.